-As stated above, Leonardo’s Treatise on Painting is not a coherent book written by him with the explicit purpose of publication, but rather a collection of disparate notes united by a common theme.
-However, subsequent researchers have arranged these notes into a more or less consistent whole.
-This work can be attributed, at least in part, to the efforts of Raphael Trichet Dufresne, of Paris, who released a part of the notes in 1651, having arranged them in a form of a treatise (Richter 1888).
+As stated above, Leonardo’s Treatise on Painting is not a coherent book written by him with the explicit purpose of publication, but rather a collection of different notes united by a common theme.
+However, subsequent researchers have arranged these records into a more or less consistent whole.
+This work can be attributed, at least in part, to the efforts of Raphael Trichet Dufresne, of Paris, who released a part of the notes in 1651, having arranged them in the form of a treatise (Richter 1888).

 The prologue to the book of painting introduces the scientific background against which the guidelines for painters in the subsequent chapters will evolve.
-In this part, Leonardo argues for the necessity of theory in painting that will allow the artist to adjust his works to the complex workings of the human eye.
-Thus, studying the human eye, a painter can learn to represent reality in the most realistic way.
-This argument for scholarly foundation in art represented a breakthrough from an old, medieval spirit and technique of art, calling for a well-grounded work that will appeal both to emotion and reason.
+In this part, Leonardo argues for the necessity of theory in painting that will allow the artist to adjust his works to the intricate workings of the human eye.
+Thus, studying the human eye, a painter can learn to represent reality most realistically.
+This argument for the scholarly foundation in art represented a breakthrough from an old, medieval spirit and technique of painting, calling for a well-grounded work that will appeal both to emotion and reason.

 In the first part of the treatise, Leonardo describes the linear perspective, a method he extensively applied in his painting.
-The artists describes the elements of perspective, the nature of the outline, the pyramid of vision, offering empirical proof for its existence, outlines the relations of the distance point to the vanishing point, every time connecting the notion of perspective to the functions and structure of the human eye.
-This anatomical knowledge, in Leonardo’s opinion forms the grounds for the effective representation of visual objects.
-Perspective, in his own expression, is “nothing else than a thorough knowledge of the function of the eye” (Richter 1888, 3).
+The artists represent the elements of the view, the nature of the outline, the pyramid of vision, offering empirical proof for its existence, outlines the relations of the distance point to the vanishing point, every time connecting the notion of perspective to the functions and structure of the human eye.
+This anatomical knowledge, in Leonardo’s opinion, forms the grounds for the adequate representation of visual objects.
+Perspective, in his expression, is “nothing else than a thorough knowledge of the function of the eye” (Richter 1888, 3).

 Leonardo’s work on perspective is a comprehensive guide to artists willing to convey objects exactly as they appear to the human eye.
 Today, painters most probably learn the basics of linear perspective in art schools in their introductory courses; at the time when Leonardo was writing his notebooks these ideas could perhaps have been a revelation to many, and it is a pity he failed to put together and publish his book.

-The rest of his Treatise on Painting is devoted to many issues relevant to the painter such as juxtaposition of light and shade, perspective of disappearance, theory of colors, perspective of colour, portrayal of proportions, and even elements of botany that, in Leonardo’s view, have to be learned by painters.
-The description of various artistic elements is rather detailed, even though the reader has to remember that scholars have put the text together out of a scattered variety of pieces, and is obviously intended as a guide to beginners.
-Thus, in Line 247, Leonardo has this to say of the human eye and the way it perceives darkness and light: “when you are drawing any object, remember, in comparing the grades of light in the illuminated portions, that the eye is often deceived by seeing things lighter than they are” (Richter 1888, 8).
-Once again, the artist mentions that the human eye is “deceived”, demonstrating the effect of scholarly discoveries on art.
-This fact points out that the artists of the Renaissance era already conceptualised the world in two shapes: the obvious, visible world as it appears to humans, and the way things really are as they would be measured by scientific instruments.
+The rest of his Treatise on Painting is devoted to many issues relevant to the painter.
+For example, the juxtaposition of light and shade, perspective of disappearance, theory of colors, perspective of color, the portrayal of proportions, and even elements of botany that, in Leonardo’s view, have to be learned by painters.
+The description of various artistic components is somewhat detailed, yet though the reader has to remember that scholars have put the text together out of a scattered variety of pieces, and is apparently intended as a guide to beginners.
+Thus, in Line 247, Leonardo has this to say about the human eye and the way it perceives darkness and light: “when you are drawing an object, remember, in comparing the grades of light in the illuminated portions, that the eye deceived by seeing things lighter than they are” (Richter 1888, 8).
+Once again, the artist mentions that the human eye is “deceived,” demonstrating the effect of scholarly discoveries on art.
+This fact points out that the artists of the Renaissance era already conceptualized the world in two shapes: the distinct, visible world as it appears to humans and the way things are as scientific instruments would measure them.

-Overall, the Treatise on Painting is a highly interesting work that shows how Leonardo integrated his scholarly explorations with artistic work.
+Overall, the Treatise on Painting is a highly attractive work that shows how Leonardo integrated his scholarly explorations with artistic practice.
 The two areas to him were by no means incompatible since his painting, while also manifesting a great talent, is not purely intuitive.
-Instead, it is based on strong logic substantiated in the artist’s own observations and scientific findings.
-The same attitude can be traced in the closing section of the treatise that contains Leonardo’s written sketches for his portrait of Bernardo di Bandino, the Last Supper and a few others.
-The fact that his work calls for a thorough understanding of natural science and math in particular is demonstrated by Leonardo’s own admonition: “Let no man who is not a Mathematician read the elements of my work” (Richter 1888).
-Art for mathematicians is an understanding that shines through the treatise, underscoring the author’s reliance on mathematics to help in creation of more convincing and true-to-life drawings.
+Instead, it is based on high logic substantiated in the artist’s observations and scientific findings.
+The same attitude can be traced in the closing section of the treatise that contains Leonardo’s written sketches for his portrait of Bernardo di Bandino, the Last Supper, and a few others.
+The fact that his work calls for a thorough understanding of natural science and math, in particular, is demonstrated by Leonardo’s admonition: “Let no man who is not a Mathematician read the elements of my work” (Richter 1888).
+Art for mathematicians is an understanding that shines through the treatise, underscoring the author’s reliance on mathematics to help in the creation of more convincing and true-to-life drawings.

 2. Leonardo about Nature

 While art was perhaps a primary concern to Leonardo in his works, he also had a lot to say about nature.
-These ideas are summarised in the collection published by Edward McCurdy in 1923, complementing and expanding the work of Dr. Richter.
-Opening his remarks about nature with the praise of the sun and claiming that there is not in “the whole universe a body greater and more powerful than this”, Leonardo expresses regret over the failures of the earlier philosophers to acknowledge that the sun is in fact larger than it appears from the earth (McCurdy 1923, 86).
-He also explains why the sun is larger in the west, once again displaying an in-depth knowledge of mathematics and ability to apply it to explain the phenomena of everyday life.
+These ideas are summarized in the collection published by Edward McCurdy in 1923, complementing and expanding the work of Dr. Richter.
+Opening his remarks about nature with the praise of the sun and claiming that there is not in “the whole universe a body greater and more powerful than this”, Leonardo expresses regret over the failures of the earlier philosophers to acknowledge that the sun is, in fact, larger than it appears from the earth (McCurdy 1923, 86).
+He also explains why the sun is more abundant in the west, once again displaying an in-depth knowledge of mathematics and ability to apply it to explain the phenomena of everyday life.

 3. Other Interests of Leonardo da Vinci

 Leonardo, as one who often depicted human body, was interested in its proportions and shape, devoting many pages of his notebooks to jotting down his insights in this area and guidance for other painters and scholars.
-For instance, he advises that “the true knowledge of the shape of any body will be arrived at by seeing it from different aspects”, following with an incredibly detailed description of various muscles and bones (MacCurdy 1938, 103).
-His preoccupation with the internal structure of the human body reveals the weight he gave to science in the exploration of reality, not only to mathematics, but anatomy as well.
-His manuscripts are full of drawings of separate parts of human body that reveal an interest in interior structure.
+For instance, he advises that “the true knowledge of the shape of anybody will be arrived at by seeing it from different aspects,” following with an incredibly detailed description of various muscles and bones (MacCurdy 1938, 103).
+His preoccupation with the internal structure of the human body reveals the weight he gave to science in the exploration of reality, not only to mathematics but anatomy as well.
+His manuscripts are full of drawings of separate parts of the human body that reveal an interest in interior structure.